Updated on July 22, 2023

-In 2012, Grand Rapids, Michigan, earned the nickname “Beer City USA.”
+Over a decade ago, Grand Rapids, Michigan, earned the nickname “Beer City USA.”
 And for good reason.
 Some major breweries call this town home, and Grand Rapids bats well above its weight in terms of breweries per capita.
-With a population of just under 200,000, Grand Rapids has more than eighty breweries.
+With a population of just under 200,000 (United States Census Bureau), Grand Rapids has more than seventy breweries.
 That’s a lot of beer per square mile!

-And it’s not just the quantity of breweries that impresses us, but the quality.
-Our hypothesis is that healthy competition pushes everyone to brew their best possible beer.
+The quantity of breweries and the quality of beer impresses us.
+We hypothesize that healthy competition pushes everyone to brew their best beer.
 And we mean everyone.
-From the small-scale homebrewer turned pro to the expert brewer who has been working in the industry for years, so many people in Grand Rapids are making incredible beer.
+From the small-scale homebrewer turned pro to the expert brewer who has worked in the industry for years, many people in Grand Rapids make incredible beer.

 Speciation Artisan Ales

 928 Wealthy St SE, Grand Rapids, MI 49506 | (616) 666-6783

 The glorious Speciation Artisan Ales consistently experiments with mixed and spontaneous fermentation.
 Meaning these wildly fermented beers offer a funky kick by taking advantage of local Michigan flora and fauna.